nicoespeon/abracadabra/README.md

 Our goal is to provide you with easy-to-use, intuitive refactorings.
 They help you clean the code and understand what's going on.

+> **Refactoring** (noun): a change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behavior.
+>
+> — _"Refactoring: Improving the Design of Existing Code" by Martin Fowler_

 ![Gif showing refactoring operations this extension can do][demo-extension]

 ## Installation